newmen93/termux-ndk/README.md

 # cmake.dir=/path/to/cmake

-# set the buildToolsVersion
+# setting the buildToolsVersion
 # update buildToolsVersion you need download the sdk-tools, then copy it to android-sdk/build-tools platform-tools
 # sdk-tools from https://github.com/Lzhiyong/build-tools
 buildToolsVersion "30.0.0-rc1"

-# set the cmake version
+# setting the cmake version
 # update cmake you need download the cmake source code to compile it
 ......